In Rust, program execution flow is managed primarily using if and various loops.

 // let six = if flag { 6 } else { "six" };

-There are three types of loops in Rust — loop
+There are three types of loops in Rust β loop, while, and for.

 let mut attempts = 0;